How to integrate Circle (community forum)

 If you would like to have a place for your members to create threaded community discussions around various topics (like a Facebook Group or forum) Circle is a great modern tool to do that with.
 Your members will also be able to privately message each other.

-MemberSpace has a simple single sign-on (SSO) integration with Circle which means when your members are logged in via MemberSpace on your website, they will automatically be logged into your Circle forum and not have to create a new account of any kind.
+MemberSpace has a simple single sign-on (SSO) integration with Circle which means when your members are logged in via MemberSpace on your website, they will automatically be logged into your Circle community and not have to create a new account of any kind.

 How to setup Circle integration